JoRanjit/surfs_up/README.md

 # June and December Climate Analysis

-### This project analyses the temperature data for the months of June and December in Oahu, Hawaiit.
+### This project analyses the temperature data for the months of June and December in Oahu, Hawaii.
 ### This will help the customer to determine if his business idea is sustainable year-round.

 #### For this analysis, we used python and the Sqlite database - "Hawaii.sqlite" which contains 2 tables: